 Quinoa is super versatile just like how other popular whole-grains have been.
-Not only white rice – you would probably crave for quinoa subdueing even oatmeals and brown rice.

 To prevent either crunchy or mushy quinoa, here are some notices for you to get to your best gumption: